tajdid/projectblog/_posts/2014-10-16-layouts-in-web-design.markdown

 A layout is the basis of a website.
 It brings different aspects of design into play and guides the user through each section and tells them what is most important.
 With different browser types, screen resolutions and sizes a designer needs to know what layout to use whether it is fixed, fluid or responsive.
 In this post I will talk about different aspects of layout used in web design.

+##Composition

+Composition is about how ideas and design elements are laid out into a whole, composing a design.
+It is arguably the most important part of a design process.

+Good composition will boost the user experience when navigating through a website and will help create a better design overall.
+When creating composition, the designer should aim for alignment, consistency and strong unity.
+Composition also helps to add visual relevance to layouts so that it can help users to understand more about their journey on a website, where they should head next.

 ##Rule of Thirds

 I was first made aware of the rule of thirds whilst working on my final GCSE art project.
 At first I didn't think much of it, but once I saw it in practice I was simply amazed how it transformed the way I viewed art.
 The rules of thirds is commonly associated with art and photography, but it can also be applied to web design.